Anon4You/AndroDos/README.md

 <img src="Screenshot_2022-08-24-03-42-02-589_com.termux.jpg"/>

 # AndroDos
-Performa DDos attack with termux....
+Perform DDos attack with termux....
 * We are anonymous <br>
 * We are legion <br>
 * We do not forget <br>